Medical Malpractice

 • Excessive pulling on the baby’s head during a prolonged delivery

-• Failure to detect fetal distress
+• Failure to detect or treat fetal distress

 • Failure to detect or treat maternal infections